openvinotoolkit/openvino_tensorflow/README.md

 This will produce something like this:

         TensorFlow version:  2.2.2
-        OpenVINO Integration with TensorFlow version: b'0.5.0'
+        OpenVINO integration with TensorFlow version: b'0.5.0'
         OpenVINO version used for this build: b'2021.2' TensorFlow version used for this build: v2.2.2 CXX11_ABI flag used for this build: 1
-        OpenVINO Integration with TensorFlow built with Grappler: False
+        OpenVINO integration with TensorFlow built with Grappler: False

 Note: The version of the openvino-tensorflow is not going to be exactly the same as when you build from source.
 This is due to delay in the source